• Skip to primary navigation

 dough rolled into balls on parchment paper

-4. Roll into balls and all allow to set.
+Step #4: Roll into balls and allow to firm in the fridge.
 Drizzle with chocolate if desired.

 🍫 Chocolate coating